benjmac/combine-actions/README.md

 const addMessage = combine(NEW_MESSAGE, ALL_MESSAGES, messages);

 // Note: this API requires redux@>=3.1.0
-// Note: initial state needs to be an object or array, depending which type being used
+// Note: initial state needs to be an object or array, depending which type is being used
-//will work with nested state from combineReducers as well const store = createStore( rootReducer, applyMiddleware(addMessage)
+// Note: will work with nested state from combineReducers as well const store = createStore( rootReducer, applyMiddleware(addMessage)